TishShaw/simplychat-frontend/README.md

  ## Installation
 ```
-  - Fork and clone down the repository to your machine.
+  Fork and/or clone down this repository.
-  - cd into the repo
+  cd into this repo
-  - Open in VScode by running code . in your terminal
+  Open in VScode by running code . in your terminal
-  - Run npm i or npm install in your terminal
+  Run npm i or npm install in your terminal
-  - Run npm start in your terminal
+  Run npm start to start up a new server
  ```

 ## Major Hurdles

+ A major hurdle when working on creating this full stack project was deployment.
+I initially tried deploying my front end with netlify but ran into a blocker with the build.command.
+I solved this issue by switching hosting services to github pages.